NewTechMike/NewTechMike/README.md

 ### Hi there 👋
 ![Purple Sky Profile Header](https://user-images.githubusercontent.com/19312742/210154365-1c9e1d78-037d-4280-bbac-c51742b94edb.png)

+I'm Mike.
+Currently pursuing a career in Software Engineering after 15 years in customer service as a technician, 10 of which directly for Apple.

 <!--
 **NewTechMike/NewTechMike** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.